eighttrigrams/tsfun/README.md

 * [to](test/struct/to.spec.ts)
 * [jsonClone](test/struct/clone.spec.ts)

-We talk about about tsfun Structs in contexts where we care about a composed data structure, like for example `{a: {b: [1, 2, 4], c: 'e'}`, whereas the list- and set-like data structures are concerned with the top level of the data structure.

-TODO define Struct as type

-TODO talk about equal, arrayEquivalent, objectEquivalent, copies (copy vs clone) etc.
-Arrays can be seen as deep nested structures as well.

-TODO -Object suffixed collection functions
-TODO mention typescript index signatures and -Map suffix

 ### ArrayCollection and ObjectCollection

 [Sources](src/collections/coll.ts)

 * [copy](test/colls/copy.spec.ts)

-Like copy, all of the following collections methods always return new Arrays or Objects, but their elements are pointers to the old elements.
-So there is no automatic cloning.

 ### ObjectCollection

 [Sources](src/collections/coll.ts)

 * [intoObject](test/colls/into_object.spec.ts)

-If object collections are not treated as structs, we use the following definitions:

 ### Struct and ArrayList